TNO/knowledge-engine/docs/docs/reasoning.md

 ```

 :::tip
-Note that the domain fact `saref:Sensor rdfs:subClassOf saref:Device` above is represented as a body-less rule (i.e. a rule without an antecedent).
+Domain facts, such as `saref:Sensor rdfs:subClassOf saref:Device` above, can be represented as a body-less rule (i.e. a rule without an antecedent).
 :::

 Loading the above domain knowledge into a smart connector will allow its reasoner to derive that every `saref:Sensor` in the network is also a `saref:Device` and whenever a device is requested using the graph pattern `?d rdf:type saref:Device` it will also return data from KIs with the `?s rdf:type saref:Sensor` graph pattern.
 The default domain knowledge for every smart connector created in a KE Runtime can be configured using the `ke.domain.knowledge.path` configuration property.
 See [configuration](https://github.com/TNO/knowledge-engine?tab=readme-ov-file#configuration) section for more info.